SQream/sqream_docs/data_type_guides/casting_data_types.rst

-.. _data_types:
+.. _casting_data_types:

 *************************
-Data Types
+Casting Data Types
 *************************
-The **Data Types** section provides more details about supported casts for the following types:
+The **Casting Data Types** section provides more details about supported casts for the following types:

 .. toctree::
    :maxdepth: 1